Jugal Hansraj: Career

 He started his adult career with Aa Gale Lag Jaa in 1994, where he was paired with Urmila Matondkar, who incidentally played his sister in his first film Masoom.
 His second film was Papa Kehte Hai in 1995 opposite Mayuri Kango.
 The 2000 film Mohabbatein, which also featured Shahrukh Khan and Amitabh Bachchan, was his adult breakthrough film.
 He then played guest roles in Kabhi Khushi Kabhie Gham (2001), Salaam Namaste (2005), Aaja Nachle (2007) and Kahaani 2 (2016).

 In 1998, Jugal composed the tune of the title song for his friend Karan Johar’s first film “Kuch Kuch Hota Hai.”
 Karan confirmed this in his autobiography “An Unsuitable Boy.”
 The tune went on to become Dharma Productions theme title music.

 He served as writer and director for the 2008 animated film Roadside Romeo.
 Produced jointly by Yash Raj Films and Walt Disney Studios, it featured the voices of Saif Ali Khan, Kareena Kapoor and Javed Jaffrey.
 It received negative reviews from critics, but won the National Film Award for Best Animated Film.
 A song sequence from the film was also nominated for the Visual Effects Society Awards for Outstanding Animation in an Animated Feature Motion Picture.

 His second film as a director was the romantic comedy Pyaar Impossible which released in January 2010.
 This was produced by Yash Raj Films and starred Priyanka Chopra and Uday Chopra.

 In 2017, Jugal became a published author with his first novel for children titled "Cross Connection: The Big Circus Adventure".
 The book was released in December 2017 by Rupa publications India.

 Personal life

 In July 2014, Hansraj married Jasmine Dhillon, an NRI investment banker from New York.
 The couple has a son named Sidak.

+Actor Chetan Hansraj is his cousin.